 Social media policy safeguards the confidentiality of the company and its assets and resources by providing the exact consequences for violation.
 It helps protect the employer brand, ensuring that employees represent the company in a manner suggested by the company and its policies.

-Additionally, companies should ensure that their health and safety policies are in compliance with the Factories Act, 1948, which covers workplace hazards, emergency procedures, and their prevention.
+Additionally, companies should ensure that their health and safety policies follow the Factories Act, 1948, which covers workplace hazards, emergency procedures, and their prevention.
 It also proposes that the safety equipment be correctly maintained, as well as inspected routinely, to ensure that it works as intended during a safety incident.

 Similarly, with changing times, many companies have started providing their staff with work-from-home options.
 Hence, we have the work-from-home policy, which defines the company’s expectations from the employee, as well as the procedures to be followed while working remotely.
 It includes various guidelines that define the communication channels, performance monitoring, and data security.